Real-time developments affecting your SASSA grant updated 18 April 2026.

 Appeal Process: Step by Step

-If you are declined unfairly, you have exactly 30 days from the date of rejection to lodge an appeal with the Independent Tribunal for Social Assistance Appeals (ITSAA).
-Appeals can take up to 90 days to process.
-If your appeal is successful, you receive back-pay for the disputed month(s).
+If you are declined unfairly, you can request a reconsideration within 90 days, or lodge a formal appeal with the Independent Tribunal for Social Assistance Appeals (ITSAA).
+Appeals are free and do not require a lawyer.
+If successful, you receive back-pay for the disputed month(s).
+For a detailed walkthrough with document checklists, see our complete SRD Appeal Guide.

 Submit Your Dispute (Within 30 Days)